 Internships and Cooperative Education (Co-op) are both managed by the Center for Career and Professional Development (CCPD).
 An important first step is to visit the CCPD and discuss your intentions with a counselor.
 CCPD can also give you access to JobLink, the on-line recruiting system where you can link to employers who are looking for co-op students.

 Have more questions?

-Contact your advisor or stop by JEC 2012 on non-appointment days - we're here to help!
+Contact your advisor or stop by JEC 2012 - we're here to help!